Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Philadelphia and its opponents have gone over the current 40.5-point total in 10 of 14 games this season.
+- Philadelphia and its opponents have combined to score more than 40.5 points in 10 of 14 games this season.

 - New York's games have gone over 40.5 points in five of 14 chances this season.

-- The two teams combine to score 43 points per game, 2.5 more than the over/under in this contest.
+- Sunday's total is 2.5 points lower than the two team's combined 43 points per game average.

-- This contest's total is 5.1 points fewer than the 45.6 these two squads combine to give up per game in 2021.
+- This contest's over/under is 5.1 points fewer than the 45.6 these two squads combine to give up per game in 2021.

-- Eagles games this season feature an average total of 47.4 points, a number 6.9 points higher than Sunday's over/under.
+- The Eagles and their opponents have scored an average of 47.4 points per game in 2021, 6.9 more than Sunday's total.

-- The 40.5-point over/under for this game is 5.1 points below the 45.6 points per game average total in Giants games this season.
+- In 2021, games involving the Giants have averaged a total of 45.6 points, 5.1 more than the set total in this contest.

 Eagles stats and trends

-- Philadelphia has played 14 games, with eight wins against the spread.
+- In Philadelphia's 14 games this year, it has eight wins against the spread.

-- Philadelphia's games this year have hit the over eight times in 14 opportunities (57.1%).
+- Philadelphia's games this year have gone over the total in eight out of 14 opportunities (57.1%).

-- The Eagles put up 26.0 points per game, comparable to the 23.6 per matchup the Giants give up.
+- The Eagles score 26.0 points per game, comparable to the 23.6 per matchup the Giants allow.

-- When Philadelphia records more than 23.6 points, it is 6-2 against the spread and 6-2 overall.
+- Philadelphia is 6-2 against the spread and 6-2 overall in games when it puts up more than 23.6 points.

-- When Philadelphia picks up more than 366.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- Philadelphia is 5-2 against the spread and 5-2 overall when the team picks up more than 366.7 yards.

-- This year, the Eagles have 15 turnovers, five fewer than the Giants have takeaways (20).
+- The Eagles have turned the ball over 15 times this season, five fewer than the Giants have forced (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Giants.